arianitu/postgres-statefulset/README.md

 1. Edit `config/secret.yml` with the Postgres database password and the replication password

-Note: Your database's password must match here as well as in "kustomization.yaml".
-If the kusomization.yaml passwords change, the result of `microk8s kubectl apply -k .` will be different, and your haskell.yml will need to have the key hashes rematched in the text.
+# ITCSA Note: Your database's password must match here as well as in "kustomization.yaml".
+If the kusomization.yaml passwords change, the result of

+`microk8s kubectl apply -k .`

+# will be different, and your haskell.yml will need to have the key hashes rematched in the text.
+Please refer to config/README.md.

 2. Run `kubectl apply -f config/secret.yml` and then `cd config && ./create_configmap.sh`